dodotronix/RobotClaire/README.md

 # ROBOT CLAIRE
 This project is result of three years of development from my high school era ...
-The main goal was to build my own robot from the scratch without using common construction parts, which can be bought nowadays in a many shops with things for hobbyists.
+The main goal was to build my own robot from scratch without using common construction parts, which can be bought nowadays in a many shops with things for hobbyists.